 HIAS Welcome Circles will be assisted by HIAS staff who serve as guides throughout this process.
-These staff will work with circles to build their Welcome Plans, prepare for arrivals, navigate post-arrival activities and challenges, and connect circles to technical and operational resources on best practices in resettlement.
-HIAS will also offer monthly office hours with technical experts to share guidance and resources on topics ranging from trauma-informed care and boundary setting to employment and housing.
-HIAS will also facilitate peer-to-peer mentoring, matching new Welcome Circles with lay experts from within the HIAS synagogue network, and we'll offer Jewish resources to ground the experience and the work.
+These staff will work with circles to build their Welcome Plans, prepare for arrivals, navigate postarrival activities and challenges, and connect circles to technical and operational resources on best practices in resettlement.
+HIAS also offers weekly office hours with technical experts to share guidance and resources on topics ranging from boundary setting to employment and housing.
+These weekly sessions are a wonderful opportunity for circle members from around the country to share tips and best practices, as well as problem solve together.
+HIAS' team of immigration attorneys offer bi-weekly drop-in sessions for Q&A , and we'll offer Jewish resources to ground the experience and the work.